 Post-18: Similarly, we support you in Years 12 and 13 to consider your options after school and make informed decisions.
 This may be going to university, apprenticeships, a gap year or into employment.

 Work experience is a really important way of gaining skills for the workplace and applying for jobs, as well as knowledge of what it is like to work in certain occupations.

-Year 10: during enrichment week in June, all students in Year 10 will undertake a week’s work experience in a placement they have organised for themselves.
-Full information about the week will be given at the work experience information evening in September, and a pack sent home.
+Year 10: During Enrichment Week in Term 6 all students in Year 10 will undertake a week’s work experience in a placement they have organised themselves.
+Full information about the week is given out at the work experience information evening in September and a pack sent home.
 See the Student Guides below and the Parents/Carers Pages for copies of Parents/Carers Letter and Parents/Carers Guide.

 Years 11-13: In addition to this, we actively encourage students in Years 11-13 to take part in work experience and advertise placements in the weekly careers bulletin.
 You will be supported in applying for these placements